Tihomir971/assist/.roo/rules/02-smart-list-page-pattern.md

 // Define columns using TanStack Table ColumnDef const columns: ColumnDef<YourDataType>[] = [
-  columnTypes.text('name', 'Name'),
-  columnTypes.boolean('is_active', 'Active'),
+  // IMPORTANT: Always include a column for the 'id' field.
-  columnTypes.link('code', 'Code', (row) => `/your-route/${row.id}`),
+  // It can be hidden, but it's required for row actions to work correctly. columnTypes.hiddenId('id'), columnTypes.text('name', 'Name'), columnTypes.boolean('is_active', 'Active'), columnTypes.link('code', 'Code', (row) => `/your-route/${row.id}`),